kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 ![Copy YAML](./images/automated-testing-copy-yaml.png)

-6. Update the default workspace name for located on line X with the workspace you will typically use to conduct testing.
+6. Update the default workspace name for located on line 5 with the workspace you will typically use to conduct testing.

 ![Update workspace parameter](./images/automated-testing-update-workspace-parameter.png)